-Below is a brief run down of services and activities offered by Muscular Dystrophy SA, for more information regarding each activity or service, visit the get support tab.
+Below is a brief run down of services and activities offered by Muscular Dystrophy SA.
+Click on the activity or service you are interested in to learn more or visit the ‘Get Support’ tab.

 Hydrotherapy – Two one hour sessions are held at the Women’s & Children’s Hospital each Thursday.
 Hydrotherapy is facilitated by a neuro-physiotherapist and 2-4 attendants to assist clients on dry land and in the pool.

 Physiotherapy – 1 free appointment per year is offered to clients as required.
 Clients are referred to 1 of 2 neuro-physiotherapists who have experience in the neuromuscular field and a long and successful working relationship with Muscular Dystrophy SA.